atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ; || “more modern figures, if they knew list'. ^ '
 'lihf • • '
-j “which way to go about it.”
+j “which way to go about it."
 sthi ■
 I..IO
 h'li
 Iststj
-j“ “girls!” replied Sir Thomas;
+j“ “girls!" replied Sir Thomas;
 j ist J
 illl 1 pitied them for knowing no better:
 ^ ^ 'I I ‘ • 0